-The PPT84 is a digital (I2C, SPI) pressure transducer manufactured for a high operating temperature range for the most challenging of applications.
+The PPT87 is a digital (I2C, SPI) pressure and temperature transducer manufactured for a high operating temperature range for the most challenging of applications.
+The unique design allows for temperature measurement of the media with fast-response time.
 This silicon pressure transducer was designed for industrial and commercial applications.
 The stainless steel design and high temperature analog component selection allows the sensor to be used in high temperature applications.

-The PPT84 series utilizes MEMS piezo-resistive sensors pressurized on the passive backside of the SS housing which has superior long term stability and accuracy (.25% Linearity).
+The PPT87 series utilizes MEMS piezo-resistive sensors pressurized on the passive backside of the SS housing which has superior long term stability and accuracy (.25% Linearity).